plotly/documentation/README.md

 ## some philosophy

 Examples are found by clicking through links until you get to a terminal.
 Therefore, examples are just directories that *have no sub-directories*.
 I.e., examples are the *leaves* of the directory tree.
 If it's not an example, *leaf*, it's a *branch*.

-## config.json files
+## `config.json` files

 Each folder (for *branches* and *leaves*) in `hard-coded` has an associated `config.json` file.
 This holds both meta-information that plotly will use on the website and also information about organizing and running the examples.

-### config.json files for examples *leaves*
+### `config.json` files for examples *leaves*

-Config files for Examples require a *human-readable* name: "name" attribute and a list of supported *languages*: "languages" attribute to be considered valid.
-Here's what you can currently put into the config.json files for examples:
+Config files for Examples require a *human-readable* name, `"name"`, attribute and a list of supported *languages*, `"languages"` attribute to be considered valid.
+Here's what you can currently put into the `config.json` files for examples:

 ```json
 {